Helping travelers to Italy since 2008

 The Eternal City is truly an amazing place, and you'll have a fabulous time there - as long as you're aware of what to look out for and plan accordingly.

-Then we realised we made an assumption that everyone would know.
+Then we realized we made an assumption that everyone would know.
 Which, of course, they don't.
 Nor did we, the first couple of times we went.

-And we also realised then that we should warn you about how to manage them, too.
+And we also realized then that we should warn you about how to manage them, too.

 So, with thanks to Will, Julie and William for the "heads-up", here are 6 essential facts it will help you to know about and prepare for - before your visit to Rome even begins.